 Scenario 1: Accessing directly without intermediate storage

 In this scenario, the transformation uses the "live" data from a running Rhapsody as data source.
 Rhapsody provides a Java based API (basically a wrapper to Windows COM-API).
 So it is very easy to write a transformation from "Rhapsody-Java" to "Artop-Java".
-A recommended technology would be the open source Xtend language, since it provides a lot of useful features for that use case (see a description in this blog post).
+A recommended technology would be the open source Xtend language, since it provides a lot of useful features for that use case.

 Scenario 2: Storing the data from Rhapsody locally, transforming from that local representation